The Rock of Cashel

 The centre is family run and specialise in horse riding and pony trekking experiences.
 The experiences take place through the mountain pastures and scenic countryside.
 All levels are welcome.

 2 hour trek for €65 per person

 Holy Cross Abbey

 This impressive abbey became a place of pilgrimage when a relic of the true Cross was presented to the Cistercian monks in 1180AD.
 The annual novena takes place every September.
 Open all year round.

 Ireland’s only inhabited round tower, Farney Castle is the home of fashion designer, Cyril Cullen, and his family.
 His porcelain workshop is also here and pieces can be bought in the castle shop along with other gifts and clothes.
 There’s a coffee shop here too.
 Farney Castle was built in 1495, and it has had many other famous residents and visitors.
 They include the Earls of Ormond, Henry VIII, James I and George I. Look out for the “Salmon of Knowledge” in the Guardroom.

 Cahir Castle is one of the largest and best preserved of its type in the country and is situated on a rocky outcrop in the River Suir.
 Its history dates back to the 12th century.
-Open all year round.
+The tours are still currently closed.